-- C. Safety rankings that consider historic crash data, ability to manage traffic as an incoming emergency evacuation route from coastal counties and compatibility to non-motorized travel: - D. Consistency with the long-range transportation plan vision statement and the goals and objectives established through the public involvement process; - E. Forecast travel demand for the Year 2045; - F. Cost estimates and the scheduled availability of funding; - G. Assessment of the distribution of social, cultural and environmental benefits and adverse impacts of proposed long-range transportation plan projects on various socioeconomic groups; and - H. Economic development opportunities. - 6.2.2 The CONSULTANT shall prepare and distribute a list of the project rankings to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+- C. Safety rankings that consider historic crash data, ability to manage traffic as an incoming emergency evacuation route from coastal counties and compatibility to non-motorized travel; - D. Consistency with the long-range transportation plan vision statement and the goals and objectives established through the public involvement process; - E. Forecast travel demand for the Year 2050: - F. Cost estimates and the scheduled availability of funding; - G. Assessment of the distribution of social, cultural and environmental benefits and adverse impacts of proposed long-range transportation plan projects on various socioeconomic groups; - H. Economic development opportunities; and - I. Equity consideration in accordance with Federal Highway Administration guidance. - 6.2.2 The CONSULTANT shall prepare and distribute a list of the project rankings to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
 This list shall include project rank, as well as the ranking factors, for each proposed project.
-Any modifications made by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area shall be incorporated into the Adopted Year 2045 Long-Range Transportation Needs Plan. - 6.2.3 The CONSULTANT shall facilitate a public workshop on the adopted Year 2045 Long-Range Transportation Needs Plan in order to gather broad-based input on proposed Needs Plan modifications for the development of the Year 2045 Long-Range Transportation Cost Feasible Plan.
+Any modifications made by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area shall be incorporated into the Adopted Year 2050 Long-Range Transportation Needs Plan. - 6.2.3 The CONSULTANT shall facilitate a public workshop on the adopted Year 2050 Long-Range Transportation Needs Plan in order to gather broad-based input on proposed Needs Plan modifications for the development of the Year 2050 Long-Range Transportation Cost Feasible Plan.